cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 This only needs to be done once.

-(Here are the docs for [RStudio](https://posit.co/download/rstudio-desktop/), the [Reticulate package in R](https://rstudio.github.io/reticulate/), the [DiagrammeR package in R](https://rich-iannone.github.io/DiagrammeR/graphviz_and_mermaid.html), and the [psych package in R](https://www.rdocumentation.org/packages/psych/versions/2.3.3).)
+(Here are the docs for [RStudio](https://posit.co/download/rstudio-desktop/), the [Reticulate package in R](https://rstudio.github.io/reticulate/), the [DiagrammeR package in R](https://rich-iannone.github.io/DiagrammeR/), and the [psych package in R](https://www.rdocumentation.org/packages/psych/).)

 #### (7) Finally, open up RStudio, and in RStudio, open one of the example R scripts in the py-tetrad repository and run it.

-In RStudio,, open the file 'py-tetrad/pytetrad/R/sample_r_code2.R', for example.
+In RStudio, open the file 'py-tetrad/pytetrad/R/sample_r_code2.R', for example.

 Once you've loaded it, adjust the path to the 'py-tetrad/pytetrad' directory if it isn't right already--this line:
 ```